OMT show list as of April 2012 pdf

 4) Frog Haiku – 15 translations and counting for Matsuo Basho’s frog haiku

-5) Chiyojo Picture Card Theatre – to be released spring 2012 – introduction to local haiku poetess in English and Japanese.
+5) Chiyojo Picture Card Theatre – introduction to local haiku poet in English and Japanese.

 1997 – Moonlight Madness – Rendaiji Elementary, 150 students

 1998 – World Journey – Daiichi Elementary, 40 students